Gain access to personalized product screening, the best pricing, rewards, and more!

 Trimec Classic Broadleaf Herbicide

-Trimec Classic Broadleaf Herbicide by PBI Gordon is a proven and potent 3-way herbicide used for selectively controlling emerged broadleaf weeds in warm and cool-season grasses.
+Trimec Classic Broadleaf Herbicide, manufactured by PBI Gordon, is a proven and potent 3-way herbicide that selectively controls emerged broadleaf weeds in warm and cool-season grasses.

-With 3 active ingredients, Trimec Classic offers increased and effective control of over 90 hard-to-kill broadleaf weeds, including dandelion, knotweed, plantain, and henbit.
+With three active ingredients, Trimec Classic offers increased and effective control of over 90 hard-to-kill broadleaf weeds, including dandelion, knotweed, plantain, and henbit.

-Trimec Classic features a broad label and is ideal for use on multiple different grass types in various locations.
-With a low odor and synergistic action, Trimec Classic helps keep costs low while making application simple.
+Trimec Classic features a broad label and is ideal for use on various grass types in various locations.
+With a low odor and synergistic action, Trimec Classic helps keep costs low while making applications simple.

 Tools Needed

-To use Trimec Classic, you will need a hand-held sprayer or backpack sprayer for smaller applications.
+To use Trimec Classic, you will need a handheld pump or backpack sprayer for smaller applications.
 For acreage applications, you will need a pesticide spray rig.

 How to Use

 - Step 3: Apply your solution evenly over the treatment area.
 Spray to the point of wet, not runoff.
-When making spring applications for clover control, it is recommended to use higher rates.
+Higher rates are recommended when making spring applications for clover control.

 Where to Use

-Trimec Classic can be used to control broadleaf weeds on ornamental and established turf in institutional, commercial, and residential sites.
-This includes but not limited to hospitals, nursing homes, schools, museums, libraries, sport facilities, golf courses, office buildings, homes, apartment complexes, condominiums, parks, streets, retail outlets, and cemeteries.
+Trimec Classic can control broadleaf weeds on ornamental and established turf in institutional, commercial, and residential sites.
+These sites include, but are not limited to, hospitals, nursing homes, schools, museums, libraries, sports facilities, golf courses, office buildings, homes, apartment complexes, condominiums, parks, streets, retail outlets, and cemeteries.

 When to Use

-Trimec Classic is best used during spring or early fall when weeds are actively growing and not yet established.
+This product is best used during spring or early fall when weeds are actively growing and not yet established.
 Apply on calm days when wind speeds are low to minimize drift.
-Avoid application when air temperatures exceed 90 degrees F, and during long dry periods unless adequate irrigation is available.
+Avoid application when air temperatures exceed 90 degrees Fahrenheit and during long dry periods unless adequate irrigation is available.

 Safety Information

-Trimec Classic is safe to use when applied following label directions.
-Be sure to wear the proper personal protective equipment (PPE) and keep all people and pets off treated areas until dry.
+Trimec Classic is safe to use around children and pets when applied according to the product label instructions.
+Always wear the proper personal protective equipment (PPE) when mixing and applying this product.

 Special Considerations

-Though Trimec Classic is labelled for use in warm-season grasses like St. Augustine grass, injury may occur to the turf after application.
-Be sure to follow the label directions when making applications to warm-season grasses.
-Slight yellowing of turf will disappear after about 1 week.
+Though Trimec Classic is labeled for use in warm-season grasses like St. Augustine grass, an injury may occur to the turf after application.
+Be sure to follow the label directions when applying warm-season grasses.
+The slight yellowing of the turf will disappear after about one week.
 Do not apply Trimec Classic to St. Augustine grass during the spring green-up period to avoid further injury.

 Availability | Online |